 From ResNets to Continuous Depth

-The connection between residual networks and ODEs can be made precise.
+The connection between residual networks and ODEs is exact, not just an analogy.

 A standard ResNet computes: